Projects

 Figure: Example of a stretched, variable-resolution grid configuration (called C768s5) of the global UFS weather prediction model, which provides high-resolution grid spacings of about 3 km over the Great Lakes Region (left, inner square).
 Right panel depicts the forecasted precipitation (here shown as the snow water equivalent SWE) which accumulated from January 27 to February 1, 2019.
 This shows the ability of the variable-resolution configuration of UFS-FV3GFS to create lake-effect snowfall downwind of the Great Lakes.

-We have organized a summer school and model intercomparison workshop with special focus on the newest non-hydrostatic global models.
-We invited students, postdocs and the international dynamical core modeling community to join us at the National Center for Atmospheric Research (NCAR, Boulder, CO) for 2 weeks from June/6-17/2016 for an exciting student-focused and research-driven event that has led to an unprecedented dynamical core intercomparison project.
-The new aspects were that DCMIP-2016 focused very strongly on idealized dynamical core test cases with simple moisture feedbacks to assess the physics-dynamics coupling and interactions.
-As DCMIP-2012, DCMIP-2016 has been endorsed by the WMO Working Group on Numerical Experimentation (WGNE).
-The summer school and model intercomparison workshop has been supported by cyberinfrastucture tools like shared workspaces via the Earth System CoG environment.
+In 2008, 2012, and 2016 (likely again in 2025) we organized DCMIP summer schools and model intercomparison workshops with a special focus on the newest non-hydrostatic global model developments.
+In particular, we invited students, postdocs and the international dynamical core modeling community to join us at the National Center for Atmospheric Research (NCAR, Boulder, CO) for 2 weeks for several exciting, student-focused, and research-driven events that led to an unprecedented dynamical core intercomparison project.
+We utilize existing and newly designed idealized dynamical core test cases to assess the impact of the numerical schemes and the model designs on the fluid flow.
+This includes assessments of the physics-dynamics coupling aspects.
+DCMIP had been endorsed by the WMO Working Group on Numerical Experimentation (WGNE).
+A fuller description of the DCMIP events is available under the ‘Education’ tab.

-We have published a book that is based on the lectures from the 2008 Summer Colloquium:
+We have published a book that is based on the lectures from the 2008 DCMIP Summer Colloquium:

 Lauritzen, P. H., C. Jablonowski, M. A. Taylor and R. D. Nair (Eds.)
 (2011), Numerical Techniques for Global Atmospheric Models, Lecture Notes in Computational Science and Engineering, Springer, Vol. 80, 572 pp.